Cossacks: Cossacks in the Soviet Union, 1922–1945

+Konstantin Nedorubov: Don Cossack, full cavalier of St. George, Hero of the Soviet Union.
+Aged 52 when WWII began, he did not qualify for the regular draft and volunteered in the 41st Don Cossack Cavalry division.
+He was awarded the title Hero of the Soviet Union for his fight against Nazi invaders, credited in particular with killing some 70 Nazi combatants during the 1942 defence of Maratuki village.

 Rebellions in the former Cossack territories erupted occasionally during the interwar period.
 In 1920–1921, disgruntlement with continued Soviet grain-requisitioning activities provoked a series of revolts among Cossack and outlander communities in South Russia.
 The former Cossack territories of South Russia and the Urals also experienced a devastating famine in 1921–1922.
 In 1932–1933, another famine, known as the Holodomor, devastated Ukraine and some parts of South Russia, causing a population decline of about 20–30%.
 While urban areas were less affected, the decline was even higher in the rural areas, populated largely by Cossacks.
 Robert Conquest estimates the number of famine-related deaths in the Northern Caucasus at about one million.
 Government officials expropriated grain and other produce from rural Cossack families, leaving them to starve and die.
 Many families were forced from their homes in the severe winter and froze to death.
 Mikhail Sholokhov's letters to Joseph Stalin document the conditions and widespread deaths, as do eyewitness accounts.
 Besides starvation, the collectivization and dekulakization campaigns of the early 1930s threatened Cossacks with deportation to labor camps, or outright execution by Soviet security organs.

 In April 1936, the Soviet regime began to relax its restrictions on Cossacks, allowing them to serve openly in the Red Army.
 Two existing cavalry divisions were renamed as Cossack divisions, and three new Cossack cavalry divisions were established.
 Under the new Soviet designation, anyone from the former Cossack territories of the North Caucasus provided they were not Circassians or other ethnic minorities, could claim Cossack status.

-Konstantin I. Nedorubov: Don Cossack, Hero of the Soviet Union, full Knight of the Order of St. George.
-Aged 52 when WWII began, he did not qualify for the regular draft and volunteered in the 41st Don Cossack Cavalry division.
-He was awarded the title Hero of the Soviet Union for his fight against Nazi invaders, credited in particular with killing some 70 Nazi combatants during the 1942 defence of Maratuki village.

 In World War II, during the German invasion of the Soviet Union, many Cossacks continued to serve in the Red Army.
 Some fought as cavalry in the Cossack divisions, such as the 17th Kuban Cossack Cavalry Corps and the famous Lev Dovator Corps, later awarded the honorific designation "guard" in recognition of its performance.
 Other Cossacks fought as partisans, although the partisan movement did not acquire significant traction during the German occupation of the traditional Cossack homelands in the North Caucasus.

 The 4th Guards Cossacks Cavalry Corps took part in the Moscow Victory Parade of 1945 on Red Square.